First Syrian Republic: World War II and independence

 Duncan Hall said "Thus, the Syrian mandate may be said to have been terminated without any formal action on the part of the League or its successor.
 The mandate was terminated by the declaration of the mandatory power, and of the new states themselves, of their independence, followed by a process of piecemeal unconditional recognition by other powers, culminating in formal admission to the United Nations.
 Article 78 of the Charter ended the status of tutelage for any member state: 'The trusteeship system shall not apply to territories which have become Members of the United Nations, relationship among which shall be based on respect for the principle of sovereign equality.'"
 So when the UN officially came into existence on 24 October 1945, after ratification of the United Nations Charter by the five permanent members, as both Syria and Lebanon were founding member states, the French mandate for both was legally terminated on that date and full independence attained.

+In late May 1945, tensions between Syrian nationalists and French authorities erupted into open conflict during the final months of the French Mandate for Syria and Lebanon.
+On 29 May, French forces bombarded sections of Damascus and stormed the Syrian parliament in an attempt to arrest elected government leaders, including President Shukri al-Quwatli and Speaker Saadallah al-Jabiri, both of whom narrowly escaped capture.
+The assault caused extensive damage to the city and resulted in civilian casualties, marking a pivotal episode in the struggle for Syrian independence, later referred to as the Levant Crisis or Damascus Crisis.

-On 29 May 1945, France bombed Damascus and tried to arrest its democratically elected leaders.
-While French planes were bombing Damascus, Prime Minister Faris al-Khoury was at the founding conference of the United Nations in San Francisco, presenting Syria's claim for independence from the French Mandate.
+At the time of the French attack on Damascus, Syrian Prime Minister Fares al-Khoury was attending the founding conference of the United Nations in San Francisco to advocate for Syrian independence from French rule.
+The crisis drew international attention and provoked British diplomatic and military pressure.
+British Prime Minister Winston Churchill warned the French government and ordered British forces stationed in Transjordan to intervene if necessary to stop further French military action against Syrian nationalists.

-Syrian independence was de jure attained on 24 October 1945.
-Continuing pressure from Syrian nationalist groups and British pressure forced the French to evacuate their last troops on 17 April 1946.
+Syria’s independence was formally recognized on 24 October 1945, coinciding with its acceptance as a founding member of the United Nations.
+Continued pressure from Syrian nationalist movements, alongside diplomatic intervention, led to the withdrawal of the last French troops on 17 April 1946, a date commemorated in Syria as Evacuation Day.

 Independent First Syrian Republic (1946–1950)

-Constitutional amendments

-The constitution of 1930 was amended in 1947.

-In 1947, Syria joined the International Monetary Fund (IMF) and pegged its currency to the U.S. dollar at 2.19148 pounds = 1 dollar, a rate which was maintained until 1961.
-The Lebanese and Syrian currencies split in 1948.